 This financial projection software offers an all-in-one solution for budgets, forecasts, reports, and more.
 Jirav is fast and easy to implement, and its intuitive interface meets the needs of any sized business up to 500 employees.
 Integrations with accounting solutions you already use for things like your balance sheet, such as QuickBooks Online, Xero, or NetSuite, means you’ll see the value from the moment you set it up.

-Jirav has a 4.8/5 on Capterra with 12 reviews.
-Jirav’s customer solutions team gets high praise, but their data visualizations tend to be insufficient.
+Jirav has a 4.9/5 on Capterra with 15 reviews.
+Jirav’s customer solutions team gets high praise, but their data visualizations tend to be insufficient and users are not satisfied with the pace of implementation progress.

 Take a look at Jirav’s dashboard:

-Adaptive planning does not have transparent pricing, however Capterra reports that it starts at $15,000 per user.
-Adaptive Planning has a 4.5/5 across 173 reviews on Capterra.
-The reviews often mention the powerful interface and that it is constantly adding new features.
-Some users find it difficult to do the initial setup and data important.
+Adaptive planning does not have transparent pricing.
+Adaptive Planning has a 4.5/5 across 190 reviews on Capterra.
+The reviews often mention the powerful interface and constantly adding new features.
+Some users find it challenging to do the initial setup and data import.

 Take a look at Adaptive Planning’s dashboard: